simondhalliday/simondhalliday.github.io/research.md

 ## Work in Progress
 - Gabriel Burdin, Fabio Landini and I are developing experiments on delegation and power related to our previous paper.
-We will be running experiments in Spring 2020.

-## Chapters in Books
--
-- Simon D. Halliday, 2015, "Global Public Goods" published in [Running the Economy](http://www.amazon.co.uk/Running-Economy-Open-University-Team/dp/1780079540), Santos et al (eds).
-Open University Press.
-My chapter covers game theory, global commons, and collective action.

-### Forthcoming
-- S. D. Halliday and J. E. Tierney, "Revolutionizing teaching economics online with artificial intelligence,"" in Teaching Economics Online, A. al Bahrani and P. Chaudhury, Eds., Edward Elgar, forthcom- ing (2024), ch.
-3.

 ## Policy
 - *Report to the Department of Land Affairs, South Africa*: With Malcolm Keswell, Susan Godlonton, and Tim Brophy.
 The report summarized our work and preliminary results from the Quality of Life Survey.